International Cat Federation bans Russian cats from competitions

-It said the new rule would remain in place until the end of May and would then be reviewed.
+It said the rule would remain in place until the end of May and would then be reviewed.

 “No cat belonging to exhibitors living in Russia may be entered at any FIFe show outside Russia, regardless of which organization these exhibitors hold their membership in,” said the organization, which spans almost 40 countries.

 Explosions continue to rock Ukraine’s capital, Kyiv, where air raid sirens blare into the night.
-Fierce battles are raging across the country, and a United Nations agency says 1 million people have been displaced.
+Fierce battles are raging across the country, and a U.N. agency says 1 million people have been displaced.

-Photos taken across Ukraine have showed families abandoning their homes, carrying their children and pets as they flee.
+Photos taken across Ukraine have shown families abandoning their homes, carrying their children and pets as they flee.

 The federation, which was established more than 70 years ago, also said it would not allow cats bred in Russia to be imported or registered in any of its pedigree books.
 Officials said they would be donating funds to assist cat breeders in Ukraine and thanked neighboring countries for their efforts to help Ukrainian refugees.